iterative/dvc.org/content/docs/use-cases/versioning-data-and-model-files/tutorial.md

 pre-calculate the bottom, "frozen" part of the net every time it is run.
 Features are written into files.
-The intention was probably that the `save_bottleneck_feature` can be commented out after the first run, but it's not very convenient having to remember to do si it every time the dataset changes.
+The intention was probably that the `save_bottleneck_feature` can be commented out after the first run, but it's not very convenient having to remember to do it every time the dataset changes.

 Here's where the [pipelines](/doc/command-reference/dag) feature of DVC comes in handy.
 We touched on it briefly when we described `dvc run` and `dvc repro`.
 The